-In the past few years, to reduce the cost of densely replanting our old canopied groves grown on seedling rootstocks, I have been attempting to clone my own.
+To date, most attempts to tissue culture the avocado have not been successful.
+One promising approach to micropropagating being currently developed by Dr. Litz and Mohamed-Yasseen, in Florida, is the formation of somatic embryos from extracted nucelli.
+Somatic hybridization techniques are also under study by the same researchers.
+The cost of buying clonal trees is so high, and justifiably so, that over the past few years, I have been attempting to clone my own rootstocks.
 Stem rooting was the most difficult in terms of the percent of failures and the fact that even the survivors did not last long.
-Cloning, using etiolation, was much more promising, but slow and with only 50-60% success rate.
+Cloning, using etiolation, was much more promising but extremely slow and tedious.
 At one level of the learning curve, I began to introduce minimal scoring of the etiolated shoot at the area immediately above the graft.
-This is the section of the shoot that will be covered by the planting mix and is expected to root.
+This is the section of the shoot that will be covered by the planting mix and is expected to rot.
 Additionally, I was applying certain levels of IBA to the wounded area to enhance rooting.
-Roots grew much more profusely with this practice, as compared with the stems which were not scored.
+Roots grew much more profusely, as compared with the stems that were not scored.
 My problem was the development of a callus in the area of the cut, which did not appear to interfere with root development but was aesthetically bothersome.
 Andre Ernst, from South Africa, and Dr. Oded Reuveni, from the Volcani Institute in Israel, came to my rescue during the Third World Avocado Congress that was held in Israel in October 1995.
-Their advice was that I should not be concerned with the callus phenomenon, and that I would find the problem minimized if I were to reduce the level of IBA to 1% (currently I use 0.8%).
+Their advice was that I should not be concerned with the callus phenomenon and that I would find the problem minimized if I were to reduce the level of IBA to 1 %.
 They were right, and it appears that lower levels of IBA result in almost callus-free rooting.